Necrotizing Fasciitis (cont.)

 - What are some additional sources of information on necrotizing fasciitis?

 Who is at risk to get necrotizing fasciitis?

 Theoretically, anyone with an infection has a small risk of getting necrotizing fasciitis; the risk begins to increase if the infection occurs in immunosuppressed individuals (for example, diabetics, elderly, infants, those with liver disease, or those taking immunosuppressive drugs such as chemotherapy for cancer).
 Visible infections (skin, hair follicles, fingernails, visible trauma sites) are more likely to be noticed and treated than some deep infections.
 Patients who have any deep infections (muscle, bone, joint, gastrointestinal) are at somewhat higher risk for the disease because the initial infection and subsequent spread is usually not as noticeable as more visible infections.
-For example, the recent necrotizing fasciitis infection of an otherwise healthy 24-year-old female occurred after a deep laceration was contaminated with Aeromonas bacteria.
 Although pregnant women rarely develop the disease, the risk increases in the postpartum period, especially if the mother has diabetes and has procedures such as cesarean delivery (C-section) or episiotomy.
 Necrotizing enterocolitis occurs mainly in premature or sick infants and may be another variant of necrotizing fasciitis, but there is still controversy about the cause of this disease.

 Necrotizing fasciitis has interesting demographics; more males than females are affected (about three to one), and Vibrio vulnificus infections seem limited to coastal areas with warm water where the organisms are found associated with seafood and contaminated water.

 Find out what women really need.